 In the ruthlessly utilitarian logic of the “burden of disease” methodology, chronic conditions weigh more heavily than episodic conditions, and conditions affecting the young weigh more heavily than conditions affecting the old, as they contribute disproportionately to both years of life lost and to years lived with disability.
 Such conditions dominate the Years of Life Lost (Figure 2) and the Disease-Adjusted Life Years (Figure 1).
 They are clearly what the WHO would target to improve medieval life most cost-effectively.
 But to explore other dimensions, other measures may be more relevant.
 For the misery inflicted upon sufferers who continued to form part of society, Years Lived with Disability may be more relevant (Figure 3).
 If the goal is to improve life for survivors, rather than to avert death, the targets shift entirely.
-The biggest factor is social inequality and poverty, and others include leprosy, tuberculosis, fractures, strokes, back pain and dental pain.
+The biggest factor is social inequality and poverty, which highlights a hitherto undiscussed but important focus of research – health inequality in the past.
+Other major contributors to the experience of poor health include leprosy, tuberculosis, fractures, strokes, back pain and dental pain.

 Table 6.
 Results (Years of Life Lost, Years Lived with Disability, and Disability Adjusted Life Years).
 Results are modelled for a stationary population of 100,000 people, using age distribution and disease parameters outlined in Tables 2-5.